-15-1-1 Start and Finish Land Section
+15-5-1 Start and Finish Land Section

 - a.
 The land section of the course shall be a straight line from a point on the beach (the start/finish line) to the water edge, a distance of between approximately 10 and 50 m. - b.
 The start line shall be visually marked on the beach in a clear, fixed manner which will keep its position under all race situations.
-The width of the start line shall be a minimum of 2 m.
+The width of the start line shall be a minimum of 5 m.
 The distance from the start line to each boat shall be equal for all rowers. - c.
 The orientation of the start and finish line shall in principle be perpendicular to the rowing course. - d.
-There shall be a flag or similar marker placed at the water's edge for each lane in line with the lane buoys and an equal distance from the finish line to mark the start of the final section.
+There shall be a running flag or similar marker placed for each lane in line with the course buoys and an equal distance from the finish line.

-15-1-2 Water Section
+15-5-2 Water Section

-a.
-The water section of the course shall comprise, for each lane, a series of three lane buoys in each racing lane, the first buoy positioned approximately 85 m from the water edge, the second buoy a further 85 m out and the third buoy a further 80 m out (total of 250 m from the beach), all in a straight line.
+b.
+The water section of the course shall comprise, for each lane, a series of three course buoys in each racing lane, the first buoy positioned approximately 85 m from the water edge, the second buoy a further 85 m out and the third buoy a further 80 m out (total of 250 m from the beach), all in a straight line.
 The number of lanes so provided shall depend on the nature of the event, but in general shall be a minimum of two lanes and up to four lanes.